 THE FUTURE OF ENGINEERING

 What will crowdsourcing do to CAD design and other engineering services?
 My immediate reaction is commoditized engineering services, aka the lowest bidder wins.
-Crowdsourcing site MFG.com has commoditized manufacturing services as Elance.com has done to IT and graphic design.
+Elance.com has commoditized IT and graphic design services, and now crowdsourcing site MFG.com has commoditized manufacturing services.
 So I assume an uptick in engineering freelance projects on crowdsourcing sites would do the same to basic engineering services.
-But will there be an uptick?
+But will there be an uptick of engineering projects?

 We found there is a shortage of engineers in the United States, so the only other option is to outsource the work to other countries.
 One of the easiest ways to outsource is through crowdsourcing, so yes, that would mean an uptick of engineering opportunities on the web.

 In addition, it's hard for companies to justify hiring a full-time engineer when a project will only last six months.
 This wave of temporary work could mean manufacturers will look to the web to post project-based, freelance opportunities.
-If they can't find domestic freelance engineers on these sites, manufacturers will have to open the bidding to engineers in other countries.
-Most other countries have lower hourly rates, therefore engineering services could become commoditized.
+If they can't find domestic freelance engineers on these web sites, manufacturers will have to open the bidding to engineers in other countries.
+Many countries have lower hourly rates compared to US rates, therefore engineering services could become commoditized.

 WHAT'S GOING TO BE COMMODITIZED NEXT?

 Engineers can now say to graphic designers and other commoditized-service professionals, "I feel ya!".
 But the truth is, this low-bid-wins model has been happening forever.
-Unless you own a company that holds a monopoly on a service, you have to compete with other businesses.
-Crowdsourcing was easily adopted by graphic design professionals because their projects are short, they can work remotely, and because the profession was used to this treatment.
-Graphic designers are always asked to compete in logo-design contests.
-A contest means you will submit a bid, a portion of the work, or even the entire job and not know if you will be reimbursed.
+Unless you own a company that holds a monopoly on a service, you have to compete with other businesses and cost is always a determining factor.
+Crowdsourcing was easily adopted by graphic design professionals because their project timelines are short, they can work remotely, and because the profession was familiar with 'contest bidding'.
+For example, graphic designers are always asked to compete in logo-design contests.
+A contest could mean submitting a price to complete the logo, or submitting a portion of the design or even the entire logo design for the chance to win a lump sum.
+So even if they do the work to create a logo, they don't know if you will be reimbursed.
+And if they simply submit a price, chances are the lowest bid will win.

 Manufacturers and engineers are familiar with this model because of government contracts, aka government contests.
 More than likely, government contracts go to the lowest bidder.
 The difference now is buyers can quickly and easily capture and compare more quotes via the internet before doling out money.
 CADcrowd.com understands that quoting is a contest, they don't call the submitted proposals 'projects', they call them 'contests'.
 So now that engineers compete in digital low-bid-wins contests, I wonder which profession is next?
 You wouldn't ask a doctor to enter a contest to operate on you...or, would you?